Bryukh/checkio-articles/golden-pyramid.md

 ```

 And just for final little brain breaking puzzle (don't worry it's not too hard) with
-[@nickie's][nickie] in ["Functional DP" one-liner][nickie-functional] which is only formally
+[@nickie's][nickie] ["Functional DP" one-liner][nickie-functional] which is only formally
-two-liners.
-Of course this is solution from "Creative" category and don't think that @nickie
+two-lines.
+Of course this is a solution from the "Creative" category.
+I don't think that @nickie
-writes this for production.
-Just for fun.
+writes this way for production, just for fun.

 ```
 count_gold=lambda p:__import__("functools").reduce(lambda D,r:[x+max(D[j],D[j+1])
 for j,x in enumerate(r)],p[-2::-1],list(p[-1]))[0]
 ```

 That's all folks.
-Propose your ideas for the next articles.
+Let me know your ideas for the next article and I'll write something fun!

 _Valentin Bryukhanov aka Bryukh_